The Church in Exile

 - the faithful are the living members.

-The Holy Ghost animates the Church as the soul animates a body.
+The Holy Ghost animates the Church as the soul animates the body.
+He gives:

 - authority to the hierarchy,